The River of Grass at Everglades Holiday Park Airboat Tours

 In 1947, Marjory Stoneman Douglas, writer and conservationist, published The Everglades: River of Grass, a book that many believe changed the course of history for Florida, igniting Everglades conservation.
 By highlighting the degrading quality of the ecosystem, Douglas significantly impacted the environmental history of both the state and the River of Grass.
-If you’re planning on visiting South Florida’s Everglades and would like to learn more about the state’s most exciting natural attraction, here’s some background information to get you started.
+If you’re planning on a exciting Everglades excursion and would like to learn more about the state’s most exciting natural attraction, here’s some background information to get you started.

 The River of Grass